pranath/activity_and_sleep/README.md

 **Sleep: Forcast components for overall trend, weekly & monthly seasonality**
 ![sleep forcast components](img/sleep_forcast2.png)

 The Prophet library itself was very easy and quick to use with its default setup, especially in terms of building a model, evaluating the model, and displaying the results of both of these key processes in a way that was easy and intuitive to understand.
-The further configuration options are something that could be explored further to enable more fine tuning of the model and to customise it to a specific use-case.
+The configuration options are something that could be explored much more to enable fine tuning of the model and to customise it to a specific use-case.